nvim-lualine/lualine.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Resuest
+name: Feature Request
 about: Request a feature for lualine
-title: 'Feat: '
+title: "Feat: "
 labels: new feature
 ---

 <!--